apache/datafusion-python/docs/source/user-guide/common-operations/windows.rst

     ctx = SessionContext()
     df = ctx.read_csv("pokemon.csv")

-Here is an example that shows how to compare each pokemons’s attack power with the average attack power in its :code:`"Type 1"`
+Here is an example that shows how to compare each pokemons’s attack power with the average attack power in its ``"Type 1"``

 .. ipython:: python